FinTrek/football-goal-prediction/README.md

 * Data Preprocessing:
 Some of the values for shot_id_number were missing; they were imputed with the increment of the index variable.
 The original dataframe was split into two separate dataframes one with non-NULL values (df1) of is_goal and one with NULL values of is_goal(df2).
 Df1 has around ~24k values.
 The test size for train_test_split was set as the size of df2.
 Df2 was to be the main dataframe for all analysis since all values of df2.is_goal are non-NULL in nature.
 The relevant categorical features were label encoded in order to pass it through the various classification algorithms.

-Some other methods tried out:
+* Some other methods tried out:

-One Hot Encoding on categorical feature vectors (Minor negligible Improvement).
+      * One Hot Encoding v Label Encoding on categorical feature vectors (Minor negligible Improvement).

-Polynomial Expansion of the resultant dataframe of predictor features (No Improvement).
+      * Polynomial Expansion of the resultant dataframe of predictor features (No Improvement).

-Standard Scaling of all feature vectors (No Improvement).
+      * Standard Scaling of all feature vectors (No Improvement).

-Principal Component Analysis (No Improvement).
+      * Principal Component Analysis (No Improvement).

 ### 2.EDA: